IIM Ahmedabad (IIMA) Selection Criteria for PGP 2019-21 batch

-As per the IIM Ahmedabad (IIMA) admission criteria for PGP 2018-20, there are 3 steps of admission.
-This includes (1) Preliminary Screening, (2) Screening for Academic Writing Test (AWT) and Personal Interview (PI), (3) Final Selection.
+As per the IIM Ahmedabad (IIMA) admission criteria for PGP 2019-21, there are 2 steps of admission.
+This includes (1) Writing Test (AWT) and Personal Interview (PI), (2) Final Selection.

 IIM Ahmedabad Admission/Selection Process

-In the first step, candidates undergo a preliminary screening on basis of their CAT 2017 score, class 10 marks, class 12 marks, marks in Bachelor’s programme.
-After that IIMA short-lists candidates for Academic Writing Test (AWT) and Personal Interview (PI) from among the candidates who have a valid CAT score, who have applied for the programme and who satisfy the eligibility criteria for the programme.
+In the first step, candidates undergo a preliminary screening on basis of their CAT 2018 score, class 10 marks, class 12 marks, marks in Bachelor’s programme.
+After that IIMA will short-list candidates for Academic Writing Test (AWT) and Personal Interview (PI) from among the candidates who have a valid CAT score, who have applied for the programme and who satisfy the eligibility criteria for the programme.

 1. Preliminary Screening

-In CAT-2017 there will be three sections, viz., ‘Quantitative Aptitude’ (QA), ‘Data Interpretation & Logical Reasoning’ (DILR) and ‘Verbal and Reading Comprehension’ (VRC).
-Only the candidates above the following minimum cut-offs in the sectional percentile ranks, the overall percentile rank and obtaining a positive (greater than zero) raw score in all sections of CAT-2017 will be considered for all the subsequent stages.
+In CAT-2018 there will be three sections, viz., ‘Quantitative Aptitude’ (QA), ‘Data Interpretation & Logical Reasoning’ (DILR) and ‘Verbal and Reading Comprehension’ (VRC).
+Only the candidates above the following minimum cut-offs in the sectional percentile ranks, the overall percentile rank and obtaining a positive (greater than zero) raw score in all sections of CAT-2018 will be considered for all the subsequent stages.

-Table 1: Minimum CAT-2017 Percentile Rank – CAT Cut Off for IIM Ahmedabad.
+Table 1: Minimum CAT-2018 Percentile Rank – CAT Cut Off for IIM Ahmedabad.

 |Category||Verbal and reading comprehension percentile rank (PVRC)||Data interpretation & logical reasoning percentile rank (PDILR)||Quantitative aptitude percentile rank (PQA)||Overall percentile rank (PT)|